beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * fix `Spring.GetFeatureSelectionVolumeData` missing from the API since about 105-800ish.
 * fix `/groundDecals` not enabling decals if they were disabled at engine startup.
 * fix rightclicking and area-commands sometimes failing to include radar dots if they wobbled too far from real position.
+* fix a crash when loading unknown glyphs from a font.
 * fix runtime metalmap adjustments not being saved/loaded (would use map default).
 * fix metal extractors not being saved/loaded correctly (would allow duplicates).
 * fix an issue where sometimes `C:\a\_temp\msys\msys64\var\cache\fontconfig` would be created on the user's disk.